Andorbal/andorbal.github.io/_posts/2015-06-26-aspnet-on-linux-03-project.markdown

 $ dnx . kestrel
 {% endhighlight %}

-Open a browser and navigate to 'http://localhost:5004'.
-You should see the default asp.net web site.
-If everything looks good, hit enter in your terminal and then ctrl-c to stop kestrel.
+Open a browser and navigate to 'http://localhost:5001'.
+You should see "Hello World!".
+If everything looks good, hit enter in your terminal to stop kestrel.

-Now we're going to save a project in Sublime Text so we can get Intellisense and the other benefits of OmniSharp.
-Open Sublime Text and select "File \| Open Folder".
-From the dialog, select "aspnet-demo/web".
-Now, select "Project \| Save Project As..." and save the project file in the "aspnet-demo/web" folder.
-You can name the project whatever you want, but I'm going to name it "aspnet-demo-web.sublime-project".
-Once it's saved, open the file in Sublime Text and add the "solution_file" entry to the bottom of the file so that it looks like this:

-{% highlight js %}
-{
-  "folders":
-  [
-    {
-      "follow_symlinks": true,
-      "path": "."
-    }
-  ],
-  "solution_file": "."
-}

-{% endhighlight %}

 Build and run scripts
 ---------------------